IoT technologies and protocols

-Used together, virtual reality and IoT can help you to visually contextualize complex systems and make real-time decisions.
+Used together, virtual reality and IoT can help you to visually contextualise complex systems and make real-time decisions.
 For example, augmented reality (also known as mixed reality) creates a visual overlay of collected data and has a variety of practical uses when paired with IoT.
-The combination of virtual reality and IoT have prompted technological advancements in industries like healthcare, field service, transportation, and manufacturing.
+The combination of virtual reality and IoT have prompted technological advancements in industries such as healthcare, field service, transport and manufacturing.

 Quantum computing and IoT